couchbaselabs/docs-ng/content/couchbase-sdk-ruby-1.3/appendix-release-notes.markdown

 	Issues: [RCBC-152](http://www.couchbase.com/issues/browse/RCBC-152), [RCBC-159](http://www.couchbase.com/issues/browse/RCBC-159)

 * Allow inheritance from `Couchbase::Bucket`.
-It wasn't possible to create a view with subclass of the `Couchbase::Bucket` class.
+It wasn't possible to create a view with a subclass of the `Couchbase::Bucket` class.

 * Ensure that an exception raised early does not prevent the finalizer from being called in the underlying client being constructed.
-One example situation where this could occur:
+Here's an example of a situation where this could occur:

         class Couchbase::Bucket
           def initialize(*args)